-Auditors pay $750 plus $82 in general fees.
-Mills alumnae pay $285 to audit (which includes general fees).
-Those who have a degree-in-progress at Mills and who are admitted for the spring 2014 term are not eligible for the alumnae rate.
+Auditors pay TBC (2014 auditing fee was $750 plus $82 in general fees).
+Mills alumnae pay TBC (2014 alumnae auditing fee was $285) to audit (which includes general fees).
+Those who have a degree-in-progress at Mills and who are admitted for the Spring 2015 term are not eligible for the alumnae rate.
 Unless otherwise required by the instructor, auditors (including alumnae auditors) do not participate in class work or take examinations.
 Auditors do not receive credit and they may not subsequently request to receive credit by examination.
 Mills does not provide transcripts for auditors.

 Payment for courses: After you are enrolled, you will be billed for the course.